-Though she is the leader of this team, Anne is also a lowly member of other teams.
+Though she be the leader of this team, Anne is also a lowly member of other teams.
 Each of these teams is led and co-ordinated by one of her 7 beloved men.
 Her team mates in each case are that particular beloved's other intimate females.

 Anne also has 3 secondary husbands about a day's journey away in different directions.
 One of them, David, is a specialist in law and Anne is part of his group that is working on the improvement and tuning of the constitution in accordance with which people in her world live.
 The second, Mike, is a philosopher with whom Anne and his other ladies explore the frontiers of thought about life, the universe and everything.
-And the team of her 3rd distant love, Brian, is developing a warp drive for personal air vehicles.
+And the team of her 3rd distant secondary, Brian, is developing a warp drive for personal air vehicles.

-Mario, her foreign lover, is a communications engineer.
+Mario, her foreign secondary, is a communications engineer.
 Part of the time she spends during her more prolonged visits to him is as a vital member of his team in their quest to help improve the world's physical communications infrastructure.

-So Anne has her primary expert interest in biology, which each of her men shares with her as one of his secondary interests, while the primary expert interests of her 7 lovers are her 7 secondary interests.
+So Anne has her primary expert interest in biology, which each of her men shares with her as one of his secondary interests, while the primary expert interests of her 7 husbands are her 7 secondary interests.
 Of course, each of her men shares secondary interests with each of his other ladies, which he does not necessarily share with Anne.
 It all makes for a diverse - and consequently very healthy - academic mix.

 Anne, like everybody else in her world, belongs to as many teams as she has intimate partners, thus involving her in as many diverse economic and cultural endeavours.
 This facilitates the cross-pollination of ideas between disciplines and gives each a depth and diversity of knowledge and experience that was not possible under the old world system of segregated specialization.

-Her husband and her 6 peer lovers are all of Anne's own generation.
+Her husband and her 6 secondaries are all of Anne's own generation.
 They were all at school and college together.
 But none of these was her first.
 Anne had been initiated by Max, an older man 15 years her senior, whom she had befriended in her late teens and of whom she became very fond.
 Like most, this older friend will be initiator to only one younger person in his life.
 He will remain one of her intimate friends for the rest of his life.
 She does not see him very often but she makes sure that not a year goes by without spending at least three special occasions with him.
 He is the one elder hero she will always look up to, and her most trusted source of wisdom on matters she would feel uncomfortable confiding even in her parents.